 Threats come in many different guises, mainly at the hands of cyber terrorists or hackers.
 Their attacks can damage assets, operations and individuals; therefore, identifying internal and external vulnerabilities and building your defences around them are key.
+One of those defences are the security assessments.

 In today’s digital world, a cyber risk assessment is one of the main parts of an organisation’s risk management strategy.
 Information technology and information systems are a key part of conducting business in the 21st century, which, of course, involve risks.